torvalds/linux/Documentation/vm/hmm.rst

   long hmm_range_fault(struct hmm_range *range, unsigned int flags);

-With the HMM_RANGE_SNAPSHOT flag, it will only fetch present CPU page table entries and will not trigger a page fault on missing or non-present entries.
+With the HMM_RANGE_SNAPSHOT flag, it will only fetch present CPU page table entries and will yest trigger a page fault on missing or yesn-present entries.
 Without that flag, it does trigger a page fault on missing or read-only entries if write access is requested (see below).
 Page faults use the generic mm page fault code path just like a CPU page fault.